Benita Sciarra: Archaeological work

 Sciarra held the assistant chair of Christian archaeology at the Institute of History of Art and Christian Archaeology at the University of Bari, from 1963 to 1973.
 In 1968, while in this role she started to undertake a wide range of underwater archaeological investigations with the Institute of Ligurian Studies, which she continued until 1984.
 In 1973 she was appointed director of the Francesco Ribezzo Museum.
 During this time she undertook her work on the kilns of Apani and Giancola and their relationships to the economic development of Brindisi in the Roman period.

 Awards and associations

 Sciarra became a member of the Ordine Nazionale dei Giornalisti in 1984 and also a member of the scientific advisory committee for the journal “Archeologia Viva”.
 She was appointed to the board of the National Association of Italian Museums, and the International Council of Museums in 1988.

-Sciarra was featured in an exhibition of notable women in Brindisi 'Per Amore, per Professione e per Diletto...
+He was featured in an exhibition of notable women in Brindisi 'Per Amore, per Professione e per Diletto...
 Le scritture delle donne in Terra di Brindisi (secc.
 XVI-XX)' in 2006.
 A volume 'Scritti di Antichita in Memoria di Benita Sciarra Bardaro' was published in her honour in 1994.

 Sciarra died at Mesagne in 1993.